iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### AppUI packages moved

 The source code for following packages was moved to the new [AppUi repository](https://github.com/iTwin/appui).
-The package names and published location have not changed.
+The package names and published location have not changed, but the release schedule will be independent from that of the itwinjs-core packages.

 - @itwin/appui-react
 - @itwin/appui-layout-react